boxwise/boxtribute/back/README.md

 and inspect the reported output.
 Open the HTML report via `back/htmlcov/index.html` to browse coverage for individual source code files.

-## GraphQL Playground
+## GraphQL API

 The back-end exposes the GraphQL API at the `/graphql` endpoint.
+It is consumed by our front-end, and by partners (for data retrieval).

+### Schema documentation

+For building a static web documentation of the schema, see [this directory](../docs/graphql-api).

+### Playground

 You can experiment with the API in the GraphQL playground.

 1. Set `export FLASK_ENV=development`
 1. Start the required services by `docker-compose up webapp db`